5.1 - Data Types & Sources

-Data that has been created and collected by yourself or another employee, for example interviews or questionnaires sent within the company.
+Data that has been created and collected by yourself or another employee within an organisation.
+For example, interviews or questionnaires sent within the company.

 Data that has been created and collected by someone outside of the organisation, such as national census data collected by the government or surveys taken by a competitor.
 Some secondary data may need to be purchased.

-Descriptive data, often composed of text.
-For example survey responses where customers are asked why they visit a particular shop.
+This is descriptive data, often composed of text, that can be observed but not measured.
+For example, survey responses where customers are asked why they visit a particular shop.

-Measured data, often in the form of numbers, percentages or statistics.
-For example, the percentage of people that opposed a new shop being built.
+This is measured data, often in the form of numbers, percentages or statistics.
+For example, survey responses of the amount of time it takes to reach a shop.

 5.1 - Data Types & Sources:

 1. A supermarket wants to find out how many of their customers have bought peaches this year compared to customers at a rival shop.
-Describe data that they could use for each of the different categories above (e.g. stock information for peaches in the supermarket would be an internal source of information).
+Describe data that they could use for each of the source and data types below (e.g. stock information for peaches in the supermarket would be an internal source of information).

 Quantitative data